PLUG Investors Have Opportunity to Lead Plug Power Inc. Securities Fraud Lawsuit

 Shareholders with losses of $20,000 or more are encouraged to contact the firm.

-LOS ANGELES, May 2, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Plug Power Inc. ("Plug" or the "Company") (NASDAQ: PLUG).
+BENSALEM, Pa., May 5, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Plug Power Inc. ("Plug" or the "Company") (NASDAQ: PLUG).

 Class Period: August 9, 2022—March 1, 2023